-What are possessive adjectives and how do we use them?
+What is a possessive adjective and how do we use it?
 Possessive adjectives – also called possessive determiners – are used to show possession.
-For every subject pronoun there is a possessive adjective and they show to whom or what something belongs.
+For every subject pronoun, there is a possessive adjective and they show to whom or what something belongs.
 Have a look at the table below to see what the possessive adjectives are.

 |Subject pronoun||Possessive adjective|

 They are used before the nouns that they are referring to; these can be singular or plural nouns.
 The possessive adjective agrees with the person who owns it.
 Let’s look at some examples for each.

 Examples of possessive adjectives in English

 One way we use possessive adjectives is to show some kind of ownership of objects.